-The SA Health Single Review Model is designed to simplify and streamline ethics approval across SA Health institutions.
-Ethics applicants undertaking multi-site research across the SA public health system will now only need to receive ethical and scientific approval from one SA Health Human Research Ethics Committee, which will be accepted by all other sites/institutions.
+Ethics applicants undertaking multi-site research across the SA public health system can apply for ethical and scientific approval from one SA Health Human Research Ethics Committee.
+This approval will be accepted by all other SA Health sites/institutions.

 Does the single ethical review model apply for research being done outside the SA public health system?

 No. If your research is being conducted outside the SA public health system, you should discuss your research with the institution where the research will be conducted.
 It is entirely up to that institution whether they wish to accept the ethical review undertaken by the SA public health system Human Research Ethics Committee (HREC), or require their own institutional HREC to conduct an additional ethical review.